EGPostema/DrawerDissect/README.md

 **Models not performing well?**
 - Adjust confidence/overlap thresholds
-- Check image quality (small/low-resolution may underperform)
+- Check image quality (small/low-resolution images may underperform)
 - Performance may vary for different taxa
 - Try out older model versions or add new training data to update a model